-For the last few months, lists of the best places in the U.S. to enjoy a comfortable and active retirement have been doing the rounds again.
+This year, as always, lists of the best places in the United States where you can enjoy a comfortable and active retirement have been doing the rounds.

 But here’s what I haven’t seen on any round-up yet: the cost of property… right down to the square meter.

-In a moment, I’m going to walk you through a handful of traditional U.S. retirement choices and, for each place, offer you an alternative option in a top overseas haven.
+Today, we’re going to take a look at a handful of traditional U.S. retirement choices and, for each place, find an alternative option in a top overseas haven.

 Of course, no two cities in the world can offer exactly the same set of attractions.
 But I’ve matched each pair carefully so that they offer a similar experience.
 In comparing Texas with Colombia, you may not find as many live music venues in Medellín as you would in Austin.
 Maybe, though, you’ll find Medellin’s “eternal spring” weather and outdoor amenities appeal more to you.